top of page

 Partnership Statement

-I welcome collaborators interested in co-creating knowledge for sustainable human-wildlife solutions, and which recognize and value diverse perspectives and worldviews.
+I aim to engage with projects and collaborators oriented toward co-creating knowledge for sustainable coexistence and which recognize diverse perspectives and worldviews.

 SURREAL logo_edited.webp